kensanata/just-halberds/Halbardier.md

 2. Debt: Plans have gone awry in ways you couldn't imagine.
 You now owe more money than you can ever pay back.
-3. Pulled in: You've accepted help from people, gotten more and more entangled, and now you owe them more than just a favor.
+3. Pulled in: You've accepted help from people, gotten more and more entangled, and now you owe them more than just a favour.
 4. Cancelled: You were accused of something terrible in the public eye.
 Everyone knows your face, and no one will associate with you.
-The Citizen career is now denied to you.
+   The Trade career is now denied to you.
 5. Detained: The plan has been blown.
 You got caught.
 Roll on the aging table.
 Roll 3d6 ≤ an attribute of your choice to escape.
 If this fails, another four years pass.
 Roll again on the aging table and try again – until you succeed or die.
+Gain no new skills during this time.
 6. Disappeared: One day you just dropped "off the grid", and your friends and family have not heard from you again.

-> Example: Alex rolls 8+1 because he already has a career as a Scout
+> Example: Alex rolls 8+1 because he already has a career in
-> behind him.
-Aapeli suffers no twist of fate and is now 25 years
+> Exploration behind him.
+Aleph suffers no twist of fate and is now 25
-> old.
+> years old.

 ## Talents